 Next, you should aim to provide a unified customer experience.
 Make sure your marketing is aligned so whether they are in-store or shopping online, the customer is being spoken to in one consistent brand voice.
 Another way to make sure your physical and digital stores work together is by exploring in-store pickup.
 Allowing customers to pick up orders in-store gives you the chance to sell them other merchandise.
 While this may seem like an attractive option it’s not without its challenges.
 Logistics can be tough.
 In-store pickup works best when the bulk of your customers live close to your store—like in the same neighborhood.

 Ask area and store managers for their feedback on how you could have set them up better and identify the highs and lows of their local execution.
 Use your customer experience feedback to understand how customers felt.
 Learn what worked well so you can do it again next year and identify the changes to create more profit next year.
 Use your lessons wisely.

-Manage your businesses Google Reviews right from your Omni Dashboard.
-With the Online Reviews tool in Omni, you have the ability to see and respond to your Google Reviews the moment they are posted, without ever having to leave Omni.
-Reduce the number of platforms you are logging in to and manage everything in Omni.
+Manage your business’s Google Reviews right from your Stax Dashboard.
+With the Online Reviews tool in Stax, you have the ability to see and respond to your Google Reviews the moment they are posted, without ever having to leave Stax.
+Reduce the number of platforms you are logging in to and manage everything in Stax.

-How Fattmerchant Can Help Your Business Shine This Holiday Season
+How Stax Can Help Your Business Shine This Holiday Season

 With COVID conspiring to minimize holiday cheer, delivering a positive customer experience may seem like a big ask this year.
 Don’t let that stop you.
 The more prepared you are, the smoother and more profitable this holiday season can be for your retail store(s).

-Reach out to us at Fattmerchant today.
+Reach out to us at Stax today.
 We will be happy to answer your questions and help you benefit from our modern payment solutions right away.